- HOSI is a joint venture between Total (60%) and Chevron (40%), and forms part of the Buncefield complex in Hemel Hempstead, Hertfordshire.

-- Since 1990, HOSL has operated as a joint venture between Fina (now Total) and Texaco (now Chevron).
+- Since 1990, HOSI has operated as a joint venture between Fina (now Total) and Texaco (now Chevron).

-- HOSL East, BPA and HOSL West are to the north of the site with BP and Chevron opposite and occupying the southern half.
+- HOSI East, BPA and HOSI West are to the north of the site with BP and Chevron opposite and occupying the southern half.

 - The Buncefield complex has three cross-country supply pipelines.
 They include:

-- Fina-Line which feeds directly into HOSL West.
+- Fina-Line which feeds directly into HOSI West.